Prevention Services

 Suicide Prevention

 Suicide prevention efforts at NC State work to minimize identified risk factors and increase protective factors related to suicidality.
-This includes increasing social connectivity on campus through increasing awareness of campus resources and large-scale outreach efforts.
-In addition, we work to increase broad ownership across campus for suicide prevention by educating students, faculty, and staff regarding how to recognize when a person is exhibiting signs of suicidal ideation or intent and how to successfully intervene.
+This includes increasing social connectivity on campus by raising awareness of campus resources and through large-scale outreach efforts.
+In addition, we work to increase broad ownership across campus for suicide prevention by educating students, faculty, and staff regarding how to recognize when a person is exhibiting signs of suicidal ideation or intent and how to intervene successfully.
 We also work to decrease stigma around suicide and mental health help-seeking behavior through increasing awareness of the commonality of painful experiences, empowering Mental Health Ambassadors, and creating videos related to personal student stories.
 Watch the Emmy Award-winning video #StoptheStigma here.

 How parents can help.